dbosk/ACinPubFS/README.md

 ```
 git submodule update --init
 ```
-Then, to compile the paper, run `make anobe-paper.pdf`.
-To compile the slides, run `make anobe-slides.pdf`.
+Then, to compile the paper, run `make DecentAC-paper.pdf`.